 For example, if you’re frequently coming back and forth to your computer to input information, you don’t want to have to enter your password every single time.

 However, the auto-lock feature was added for a purpose, and that was to protect against unauthorized access.

-You may not always remember to manually lock your screen before you step away, so the auto-lock is there to ensure your information is protected.
+You may not always remember to lock your screen manually before you step away, so the auto-lock ensures your information is protected.

-Some of the methods listed above for disabling the auto-lock feature might remove the lock screen or the need to sign in entirely, which can be dangerous depending on the environment you’re in.
+Some methods listed above for disabling the auto-lock feature might remove the lock screen or the need to sign in entirely, which can be dangerous depending on your environment.